Cutouts: fitscut.cgi interface

 Size Size in pixels for cutout (default 512).
 May either be a single integer for square cutouts or ncolumns,nrows for a rectangular cutout.
 May also be the special value ALL, in which case the entire image is extracted rather than a subset.

-X, Y Central pixel position for the cutout (both default to 500).
-These are ignored if Size=ALL is specified.
+X, Y Central position in pixels for the cutout (both default to 500).
+These are ignored if Size=ALL or RA, Dec are specified.

-Corner If set to a true Boolean value, then the X,Y positions specify the lower left corner of the cutout section rather than the center position.
+Corner If set to a true Boolean value, then the X,Y or RA,Dec positions specify the lower left corner of the cutout section rather than the center position.

 Zoom Zoom factor for image (default 1).
 Values smaller than unity shrink the image (useful for large cutouts), and values larger than unity expand the image (possibly useful for very small cutouts).
 This is rounded to the nearest integral factor, so useful values are 1, 0.5, 0.33, 0.25, etc.